 During testing, the following 5 VPN providers proved to be the best for use inside of France.
 The “tout de suite” version is as follows:

-- NordVPN: Budget-minded users will do well to consider NordVPN, which is my low-price leader this time around.
-A low annual price belies this provider’s strong level of all-around service, as it provides excellent connection protection, great app support, and top-notch customer support.
+- Surfshark: Budget-minded users will do well to consider Surfshark, which is my low-price leader this time around.
+A low annual price belies this provider’s strong level of all-around service, as it provides excellent connection protection, great app support and an unlimited simultaneous connections allowance.

 - CyberGhost: If you’re a first-time VPN user or if you’re a novice online explorer, you’ll want to take a look at this provider, thanks to its easy-to-use apps.
 The provider also has an excellent global server network, which includes both streaming- and file sharing-optimized servers.